 Notes Indicates of which stock type a security holding is.

-For stock types BW and HBW, STOCK_NOMINAL_VALUE and STOCK_MARKET_VALUE are not applicable (always missing).
-This is due to the fact that BW and HBW refer to book values from the reporting agents' accounting.
+For stock types BW and HBW, STOCK\NOMINAL\VALUE and STOCK\MARKET\VALUE are not applicable (always missing).
+This is due to the fact that BW and HBW refer to book values from the reporting agents' association.

+$reporting \ agents' \ accounting.$

 CAUTION: Data on lent (code V) and borrowed securities (code E) - while generally reliable - may be less accurate than data on stock due to difficulties in identifying the correct booking date and due to erroneous reporting not always being revised by reporting agents.

-Available from - to 2005-12 - 2020-06 Type of variable string Codelist See STOCK_TYPE in the appendix.
+Type of variable string

+Codelist See STOCK\TYPE in the appendix.